Types of Programs

 The student will complete and submit the project by approximately 1 August.
-The IRP will have a supervisor and an examiner who determines the grade after consultation with the supervisor.
-The examiner will communicate the grade to the Chair of Graduate Studies via the graduate assistant no later than 24 August.
+Before submission, the supervisor and the student will identify possible faculty examiners for the project.
+They will submit one or more names of possible examiners to the Chair of Graduate Studies, who will invite an examiner to grade the thesis.
+The examiner will determine the grade after consultation with the supervisor.
+The examiner will communicate the grade to the Chair of Graduate Studies via the graduate coordinator no later than 24 August.
 There is no oral defense of the independent research project.

 - Two (2.0) full (or equivalent) graduate courses and a thesis of approximately 100 pages.
 This program requires the special permission of the Committee on Graduate Studies.
 Students wishing to undertake a thesis must complete a prospectus in consultation with their proposed supervisor before entering the program.
 The prospectus for the thesis must be approved by the student's supervisor and submitted to the Chair of the Committee on Graduate Studies via the graduate coordinator no later than the first day of classes in the Fall term.
 Students writing a thesis will normally take three half courses during the fall term, followed by one half course in the winter, or one full course during the regular academic year, plus two half courses in the fall.
 See section on Prospectuses.